 Minor flooding occurs in Clark Township at least annually, although the severity of these frequent events is not significant.
-As discussed in the main (County) section of the mitigation plan, more significant events like tropical cyclones and nor-easters occur every few years (section citation to main plan), and can result in significant flooding.
+As discussed in Section 4, more significant events like tropical cyclones and nor-easters occur every few years, and can result in significant flooding.
 Notwithstanding the potential effects of climate change on weather patterns, the Township can probably expect to experience some level of flooding every year or two, with more significant events happening every five to ten years on average.
 A basic review of NFIP claims for Clark shows a wide range of claims dates, with high concentrations related to the remnants of Hurricane Floyd in 1999, Nor'easter of 2007 and Hurricane Irene in 2011.
 The main County HMP includes more information about events that have impacted this area.